 ZEVs are the focus of the grant, but CNG buses will be allowed, if the grantee can demonstrate that an electric bus “would not be sufficient to meet the needs of the applicant’s regular school bus routes.”
 CEC documentation specifies that at least two of the following conditions must be met:

-- Average route distance traveled daily exceeds 90 miles.
+- The average route distance traveled daily exceeds 90 miles.

 - More than 20 percent of service days have temperatures above 80 degrees Fahrenheit, or below 32 degrees Fahrenheit during the hours the bus is operated.

 - 40 percent of routes are on roads with speed limits of 45 mph or higher.

 - 50 percent of routes include a 15 percent grade.

 The grant will cover 100 percent of the purchase price of an electric school bus and up to $165,000 of a CNG school bus.
 Each district or COE may receive up to 10 new buses, unless the CEC decides otherwise.
 Each awardee may also receive up to $60,000 for electric charging station infrastructure, or $500,000 for CNG fueling infrastructure.

 Diesel buses to be replaced cannot have qualified for another funding opportunity, must have been in use in the district for at least one year, and must be scrapped within 12 months of receiving the new buses.
 The California Highway Patrol must approve the new buses, which must be a current year model.
 After receipt of the new buses, districts and CEOs must use them for a minimum of three years.

 Once district and COE applications are received, Phase Two of the project will “solicit manufacturers to design, construct, and deliver the replacement electric buses.”